St Mary sub Castro, Dover

 St Mary sub Castro (i. e.
-"St Mary below the Fortress"), or St Mary de Castro, often incorrectly "St Mary in Castro"), is a church in the grounds of Dover Castle, Kent, south-east England.
-It is a heavily restored Saxon structure, built next to a Roman lighthouse which became the church bell-tower.
-St Mary serves the local population and the army, and is the church of the Dover Garrison.
+"St Mary below the Castle"), or St Mary de Castro, or St Mary in Castro ("St Mary in the Castle"), is a church in the grounds of Dover Castle, Kent, south-east England.
+It is a heavily restored Anglo-Saxon structure, built next to a Roman lighthouse which became the church bell-tower.
+St Mary serves the local population and the army and is the church of the Dover Garrison.